Principality Building Society: Post 1960

 From 1960 the pace of expansion appeared to increase.
 Important branch openings were Chester in 1960 and London in 1963.
 The Principality also began to acquire smaller Welsh societies, three between 1959 and 1968.
 During that decade assets grew from £9m to £34m.
 In the 1970s there were a further five acquisitions but a much greater emphasis on organic expansion through new branches – over 20 in the decade.
 Branch openings continued through the 1980s and in 1991 assets reached £1billion.
 By then, the branch network was established and although there was the occasional new opening, the asset growth came from its existing structure, with private mortgage lending supplemented by the formation of a commercial lending division in 2002.
 Today, those assets stand at £11bn.

 Diversification

 Principality acquired Parkhurst and Peter Alan estate agents in 1987, and the merged entity was later sold to Connells Group for £16.4m in 2014.
 A site for a new head office to accommodate the expanding business was acquired in 1989 and Principality House in The Friary was opened in 1992.

-The company acquired Loan Link Limited in 2004.
-This gave Nemo Personal Finance Ltd, a subsidiary, the opportunity to launch in 2005.
+In 2003, the sales and marketing director at the time, Bill Mayne considered rebranding the image and name of the building society, in an interview he said; "We are looking to update the look and feel of our brand communications and branch environments to reflect what our brand is about.", he continued by saying; "Everything is up for grabs, but it would be quite irresponsible just to ditch Principality because the name is politically incorrect.
+But we will be looking at Welshness and what Welshness means in the modern age."

 In 2013 the company acquired Mead Property Services (covering Buckinghamshire, Berkshire and Oxfordshire) and Thomas George (covering Cardiff and south Wales).

 On 8 September 2015, Principality Building Society announced that they had purchased the naming rights to the Millennium Stadium in a 10-year deal.
 Since 1 January 2016 it has been known as the Principality Stadium.
+In 2023 and 2024, it was the headline sponsor of the Principality Cardiff Half Marathon.